Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 Pearce also reported on the work of a team of geographers from Britain, Sweden and Denmark that had spent much of the prior summer analyzing archived satellite images of the Sahel.
 Citing Andrew Warren of University College London as a source of information on this study, he said the results showed "that 'vegetation seems to have increased significantly' in the past 15 years, with major regrowth in southern Mauritania, northern Burkina Faso, north-western Niger, central Chad, much of Sudan and parts of Eritrea."

-Did these findings take us by surprise?
+But are such findings unique?
 Not in the least.
 In our Editorial of 15 Mar 1999, we had already reported that in a study of a series of satellite images of the Central and Western Sahel that were taken from 1980 to 1995, Nicholson et al. (1998) could find no evidence of any overall expansion of deserts and no drop in the rainfall use efficiency of native vegetation.
-And we further reported that in a satellite study of the entire Sahel from 1982 to 1990, Prince et al. (1998) actually detected a steady rise in rainfall use efficiency, suggesting that plant productivity and coverage of the desert had actually increased during this period.
+And it has further been observed in a satellite study of the entire Sahel from 1982 to 1990 (Prince et al., 1998) that a steady rise in rainfall use efficiency has been detected, suggesting that plant productivity and coverage of the desert had actually increased during this period.

-Due to the stunning increase in vegetation over the past quarter-century in the Sahel, as reported in our Editorial of 11 Jan 2006, the African region was recently featured in a special issue of the Journal of Arid Environments entitled "The 'Greening' of the Sahel."
-Therein, Anyamba and Tucker (2005) describe their development of an NDVI history of the region for the period 1981-2003.
+In the years that have followed, many more scientists have confirmed the recent stunning increase in African vegetation.
+In 2005, Africa was featured in a special issue of the Journal of Arid Environments entitled "The 'Greening' of the Sahel."
+Therein, Anyamba and Tucker (2005) described their development of an NDVI history of the region for the period 1981-2003.
 Comparing this history with the precipitation history of the Sahel developed by Nicholson (2005), they found that "the persistence and spatial coherence of drought conditions during the 1980s is well represented by the NDVI anomaly patterns and corresponds with the documented rainfall anomalies across the region during this time period."
 In addition, they report that "the prevalence of greener than normal conditions during the 1990s to 2003 follows a similar increase in rainfall over the region during the last decade."

 In another analysis of NDVI and rainfall data in the same issue of the Journal of Arid Environments, Olsson et al. (2005) also report finding "a consistent trend of increasing vegetation greenness in much of the region," which they describe as "remarkable."
 And they say that increasing rainfall over the last few years "is certainly one reason" for the greening phenomenon.
 However, they find that the increase in rainfall "does not fully explain" the increase in greenness.